What is the best washable and scrubbable matt paint?

 Questions like these can be subjective.
 After all, it depends on which quality you put more emphasis on.
 Some might think the best is the one that is the most durable whereas others might think the best is a paint that CAN be washed but ultimately should look good first and foremost.

 With so many opinions, we decided to add a bit of basic science to the debate.
-Of course, we’re talking about taking 136 professional painters and decorators, asking them which washable matt paint is the best and tallying up the results.
-OK, it’s VERY basic science but it sure is effective!
+Of course, we’re talking about taking 136 professional painters and decorators, asking them which washable and scrubbable matt paint is the best and tallying up the results.
+OK, it’s VERY basic science but it sure is effective.

 With the results in, we’ve listed the top 5 along with their vote share and added our opinions and thoughts based on our own experience with these paints.

 With that being said – let’s take a look at which paint the pros decided on.